Arsenal complete £7m signing of Nuno Tavares from Benfica

 Arsenal have signed Portugal U21 full-back Nuno Tavares from Benfica for £7m.

-He is currently in quarantine to comply with UK government coronavirus regulations for international travellers, but is expected to link up with his new team-mates next week.
+He is currently in quarantine to comply with UK government coronavirus regulations for international travellers, but is expected to link up with his new team-mates for their pre-season training camp in Scotland next week.

 Editors' Picks